voanhkha/voanhkha.github.io/_posts/2024-08-29-LLM20Questions.markdown

 ---
 layout: post
 comments: true
-title: Excited to have my LLM chatbot play a competitive game!
+title: My LLM plays a coop-competitive game
 excerpt: "How to embed an offline policy knowledge to an LLM AI chatbot that plays the game of 20 Questions, and won rank 13/832 in a Kaggle simulation competition."
 mathjax: true
 date:   2024-08-29 00:00:00